sparkflows/sparkflows-docs/docs/installation/configuration/configuration-pyspark.rst

    :alt: pyspark
    :width: 60%

-Once the above configuration is updated and save the changes, you need to refresh the Sparkflows webserver url to verify the latest configuration changes.
+Once the above configuration is updated and changes are saved, you need to refresh the Sparkflows webserver URL to verify the latest configuration changes.

-Now open any project and select workflows tab, Click on ''Create'' button will show you option to create workflow using PySpark engine.
+Now open any project and select workflows tab, clicking on ''Create'' button will show you option to create workflow using PySpark engine.

 .. figure:: ../../_assets/installation/pyspark_wf.PNG
    :alt: pyspark
    :width: 60%

-.. note:: Make sure to install all Sparkflows python dependency.
+..
+Note:: Make sure to install all Sparkflows python dependencies.